 Most hot tubs run off 220 volts and will require electrical work by a licensed professional.
 Some hot tubs can run off of a standard 110 outlet, but in those cases, the heater and pumps cannot be used at the same time.
 It's highly recommended that you have the electrical work done so that you can enjoy your hot tub to its full potential.

 Before your hot tub is placed on a deck, you must make sure the deck is structurally able to support the weight of the filled hot tub and the maximum number of people that it holds.
 Consult a qualified, licensed professional who can assess your deck and add structural support if necessary.
-Caldera Spas dealers can refer you to contractors they’ve worked with before.
+Consider refinishing your deck just before you have the new hot tub installed so that you do not have to move your hot tub for deck refinishing any time soon.
+Caldera Spas dealers can refer you to contractors they've worked with before.

 • What's your ideal location for a hot tub?

 Are you comfortable designing your deck with help from online tools?

 Shopping for Hot Tubs: